sparkflows/writing-new-node/docs/README_JobContext.md

 * Through the NodeVariables in the workflow

-* Workflow workflow
+### Workflow workflow

 It gives access to the Workflow which is being executed.

-* String userName
+### String userName

-It is the name of the user who is executing the workflow
+It contains the name of the user who is executing the workflow